voi-api/voi-api.github.io/checklist.md

 # Meetings (optional)
 We offer the partners to align on details with [counterparts](/poc/) in the following areas.
 Reach out to them if you want to set up a meeting.

-- Payment alignments – recommended doing close to launch.
+- Payment – recommended doing close to launch.
-- Customer support alignment – recommended doing half-way through the integration.
+- Customer support – recommended doing half-way through the integration.
-- Engineering, recommended doing after tests against API are performed.
+- Engineering, make sure to test our API before to get the most out of this meeting.

 # Provide information
 Voi needs the following information from the partners